delphidabbler/codesnip-faq/UsingCodeSnip.md

 There are two editions of CodeSnip 4: standard and portable.
 You can tell the difference by looking at the main window caption.
 The caption of the portable edition includes the word "Portable"!

-The portable edition makes no changes to the host operating system - it writes all its configuration data is written into the folder from which it is run.
+The portable edition makes no changes to the host operating system - it writes all its configuration data into the folder from which it is run.

 The standard edition makes the following changes to the host system: